catusf/Mengshen-pinyin-font/README.md

 You can use this project to generate your own Pinyin fonts, with 2 based fonts: one for Chinese characters, and one for Pinyins (or you can reuse one [here](https://github.com/catusf/pinyin-fonts-felidae/blob/master/res/fonts/LXGWWenKaiMono-Regular.ttf)).
 Start by editing [config.py](./src/config.py) to make a new font.

-Names of fonts released in this project will be named after [cat family members](https://en.wikipedia.org/wiki/Felidae) like [these](./tools/names.py).
+Names of fonts released in this project will be named after [cat family members](https://en.wikipedia.org/wiki/Felidae) like [these](./tools/names.py), thus the name `pinyin-fonts-felidae`.

 ## Sample images